-Check that you have the relevant three years of work experience or will gain this experience within the next three years.
+- Check that you have the relevant three years of work experience or will gain this experience within the next three years.

-- Register and schedule your exam direct with ISACA.
+- Register and schedule your exam with ISACA.

-Attend an exam preparation training course a few days before you sit the exam.
+- Attend our CRISC exam preparation training course 2–4 weeks before you sit the exam.

 How to register and schedule the CRISC exam